Academic Programs Profile

 This policy applies to all undergraduate students.
 Attempted credits for a transfer student will include transfer credits accepted plus all attempted credits at Neumann University.
 Calculation of GPA will include only grades received through Neumann University.

-A student may not be entitled to all four levels of probation dependent upon his/her academic performance (semester GPA) while on the previous probation or based upon his/her satisfactory completion of required academic supports.
+A student may not be entitled to all four levels of probation dependent upon his/her academic performance (semester GPA) while on the previous probation or based upon his/her satisfactory participation in the Program for Success.

 For a student who has been placed on academic probation with mandated academic support, academic course load for the subsequent semester may be limited to 13 credits.